Greyhound Racing – Hounding It Out For First Place

 Male Greyhounds generally reach peak performance at the age of 2 (with female dogs peaking at age 3).
 Age plays a large role in general performance.
 Also be sure to stick to Greyhounds that frequently compete, so as to ensure that they are in top form.

-Online betting NZ sites can make or break any betting strategy.
+Online betting sites can make or break any betting strategy.
 Ensure that the bookmaker of your choice is a member of a known Gambling Association.
 Dispute resolution policy is another biggy when choosing a bookmaker.
 Ensure that your chosen bookmaker has a sound customer service policy in place.

 Another useful trick is to keep your ear to the ground regarding weather conditions.
 Lighter dogs, for instance, have trouble in wet conditions.
 Heavier dogs do better during the rainy seasons.
 Last, but not least, try and catch a glimpse of the dogs before the race.
 Dogs in good spirits generally do better than those experiencing a gloomy day.